-The first step is to build a frame on a base board to hold the hull secure.
+The copper line is a line drawn around the hull.
+The copper paint will be applied below this line over the hull.
+To draw the copper line around the hull first build a frame on a base board to hold the hull secure.
 Use a spirit level to ensure the hull is level.
 At mid-ships measure 43mm down from the top plank.
 Using a waterline marker or similar tool with a pencil or pen to mark a line around the hull at this level.
+Take your time.
 This will be the copper line.